 Your Job Hunting Checklist

-Clean Up Your Social Media
+1. Censor Your Social Media Presence

 If you’ve gotten yourself into a Twitter spat, now is the time to start deleting those tweets.

-Clear Out Your Voicemails
+2. Clear Out Your Voicemails

 If you haven’t listened to your outgoing voicemail message in a while, give it a listen and make sure it’s professional.
 A good script to follow is, “Thank you for calling (name or phone number).
 I am unable to take your call at this time.
-Please leave a message and I will return your call as soon as I am able.”
+Please leave a message and I will return your call as soon as I can.”

-Get a Professional Email Address
+3. Get a Professional Email Address

-Many search engine companies provide email addresses free of charge.
-Gmail is a popular service.
 If possible, use an email address that is your first and last name.
 Many people use a period in between their first and last names.
 If you have a common name, you may have to include a middle initial or add a number.
-If this is the case, be careful not to use your birth date or other sensitive information that would help a would-be hacker attack your account.
+Do not use your birth date or other sensitive information that would help a hacker attack your account.

-Create or Brush Up Your Resume
+4. Create or Update Your Resume

 Line up a list of people who know you both personally and professionally who are willing to say a good word about you to future employers.
 Have their names, phone numbers, addresses, and email addresses written down so you can find them quickly when asked.